Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2023-05-26-consciousness-is-computable.md

 Perhaps I'm being biased.
 To me, a world where the mind is computable is much more interesting than one where it isn't.
 Imagine — if we are the only special entities capable of consciousness, would that not make us so much lonelier in this grand universe?[^8]

-#### Extras: A curiosity on Penrose's arguments
+## Extras: A curiosity on Penrose's arguments

 Apologies to all who expected a non-controversial post.
 Oh well — I can't *just* be a poster of already-known things.
+I guess this is more of me 'thinking' aloud — exploration is important!

 Now, I haven't actually read the books, but I've read some summaries and the general idea seems to be around quantum phenomena in the brain causing conscience, and this phenomena by some mechanism (either specified in the book or unspecified — don't know, haven't read) cannot be attained by machines.